mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Introduction.md

 ---

+## (This guide is no longer actively supported and soon to be archived 31/03/ 2024.)

 :::caution Important:

 You will need at least base **VNV** and to have done so using **MO2**.
 Although this guide has been made with the full **VNV Extended** modlist and is recommended to get the full experience.
 If you have used another guide or mod manager support will not be given.
 A **new save** will be required for this guide!